Meghan McCain Keeps Pregnancy Details Out Of ‘Social Media Cesspool’ To Protect Unborn Child

 Happy Birthday baby.
 My wild, rebel heart partner in this life and the next.
 I love you more than I ever thought was possible.
 I am forever grateful for you ~ especially your intensity, grit, passion and conviction.
 Here’s to 138 more years lighting the world on fire together…????????♥️????

-She concluded she learned some hard lessons about cruelty as she shared photos and thought about her father, the late senator from Arizona John McCain, during his brain cancer fight.
+She concluded she learned some hard lessons about cruelty as she shared photos and thought about her father, the late Sen. John McCain, during his brain cancer fight.
 Meghan thanked those who had been kind toward her as she navigated pregnancy during the COVID-19 pandemic.

 As a panelist on The View alongside Whoopi Goldberg, Joy Behar, and Sunny Hostin, Meghan has had to reveal her thoughts on the hottest topics in the political and entertainment world.
 However, she always maintained that she did not like to speak of her personal life on the series.